 Check out a sample cover letter with salary requirements

 Most professional job postings request that a resume or cover letter with salary requirement be submitted when applying for the position.
-Often, in addition to disclosing a salary requirement a history of previous salaries will be asked for as well.
-The first rule to follow when submitting a cover letter with salary requirement is that is the job posting or advertisement does not ask for salary information, do not provide any.
+Often, in addition a history of previous salaries will be asked for as well.
+The first rule is that if the job posting or advertisement does not ask for salary information, do not provide any.
 All salary information is best broached by the potential employer at his or her chosen time.

 Thorough research in regards to what a particular position is worth will help make a cover letter salary requirement realistic and attainable.
-A great way to go about exploring salary ranges for different positions is to access salary survey information for the specific position that is being applied for.
-When all else fails, make sure your cover letter with salary requirement is clearly flexible when it comes to salary negotiations.
+A great way to go about exploring ranges for different positions is to access salary survey information for the specific position that is being applied for.
+When all else fails, make sure you convey that you are clearly flexible when it comes to salary negotiations.